subconsciousnetwork/subtext/guide.md

 Block 2
 ```

+Blank lines have no meaning in Subtext, but can be added between any blocks, for source code readability.

-Usually, it's nice to put a blank line between text blocks for readability, though.
+Usually, it's nice to put a blank line between text blocks for readability reasons.

 ### Heading blocks